cepthomas/NTerm/README.md

 - `NTerm my_config.ini`

-See `ex.ini` for an example with description of the fields.

 Alternatively, NTerm can run minimally without a config file by passing the comm_type field in the cmd line args:

 - Tcp: `NTerm tcp 127.0.0.1 59120`